DarrenOfficial/dpaste/README.rst

 📖 Full documentation on https://dpaste.readthedocs.io/

 dpaste is a pastebin_ application written in Python using the Django framework.
-You can find a live installation on `dpaste.de`_.
+You can find a live installation on `dpaste.org`_.

 .. image:: https://raw.githubusercontent.com/bartTC/dpaste/master/docs/_static/dpaste_de_screenshot.png
-   :alt: A screenshot of https://dpaste.de/
+   :alt: A screenshot of https://dpaste.org/
    :width: 60%

 The project is intended to run standalone as any regular Django Project,